-Accompanying this revenue growth will be the complimentary expansion of the Uscom Budapest operations to meet growing volume manufacturing demand.
+Supporting this revenue growth will be the accompanying expansion of Uscom Budapest manufacturing operations to meet the growing global product demand.

-While costs are expected to remain high for the coming period as we finalise global regulatory and marketing for our new product series, this should be offset by increasing revenue in the second half of the financial year.
+While costs are expected to remain high for the coming period as we finalise global regulatory and marketing for our new product series, this should be offset by increasing revenue during the financial year and will support our shift to profitability.